Asaduddin Owaisi: Political views

-Several commentators liken Owaisi to Jinnah, though Owaisi has opposed Jinnah's Two-nation theory every time.
-According to Patrick French, Owaisi appeals to "non-sectarian Muslim identity," though not to the Muslim faith, in a way similar to Jinnah's bid to be the sole spokesman of the Muslim community.
-His brand of Islamism with nationalism thrives in Hyderabad Old City and Mumbai.
+Owaisi has strongly opposed Muhammad Ali Jinnah's two-nation theory.
+According to Patrick French, Owaisi appeals to "non-sectarian Muslim identity", though not to the Muslim faith, in a way similar to Jinnah's bid to be the sole spokesman of the Muslim community.
+His brand of Islamism with nationalism thrives in Hyderabad Old City.

 Owaisi dismisses the comparison with Jinnah citing the fact that his fight is within the framework of the Indian constitution.
 He says that the secular parties of India have not been able to transfer their votes to Muslim candidates.
 Of the 23 Muslim MPs elected in 2014, 18 or 19 were from constituencies with 30% Muslim voters.
-While the parties claim not to discriminate against Muslims, they in practice leave the Muslims in a "ghettoized position."
+While the parties claim not to discriminate against Muslims, they in practice leave the Muslims in a "ghettoized position".
 Hence, Muslims must develop their own political force, similar to OBCs, Dalits and Yadavs.

 In the aftermath of 2008 Mumbai attacks, Owaisi demanded action against Zakiur Rehman Lakhvi and Hafiz Saeed for killing innocent people.
 He said that the enemies of the country were enemies of Muslims.

 Owaisi supports reservation for backward Muslims in government jobs and education institutes.
-He also maintains stand that he is against Hindutva ideology but not against Hindus.
+He states he is a critic of the Hindutva ideology, not against Hindus.

 Owaisi argues for the abolition of the Haj subsidy given to the Indian Muslims for travelling to Mecca on religious pilgrimage and utilising the money for the education of Muslim women instead.